Two Kannapolis police officers honored for grabbing man off of bridge guardrail - Salisbury Post

 Annually, an officer is presented with the Roger Dale Carter Memorial Service Award, given this year to Newton, who has been a Kannapolis police officer for five years.

 “He possesses an exceptional reputation for personal honesty and integrity that is beyond reproach.
 Officer Newton consistently does more than his fair share of work.
 He follows up on investigations even after they are closed and makes connections within the community,” said Deputy Police Chief Daniel Wallace.
-“On multiple occasions he has assisted people who are actively dealing with mental breakdowns.
+“On multiple occasions, he has assisted people who are actively dealing with mental breakdowns.
 We regularly have citizens calling into the center and requesting this officer due to the rapport he creates with them.
 He treats everyone with compassion and does everything in his power to ensure he can get people the help they need and leave them in a better place than when he first arrived on scene.”

 Newton was also cited for efforts to create camaraderie and teamwork with other officers.
 He buys meals and hosts squad functions at his home.
 Newton and his wife, Michelle, have been married for 24 years and have three children, Bradley, Josiah and Xander.
 They are active members of Kannapolis Church of God, where he is an elder.